 Sounds pretty good, right?
 Want to learn how it’s really done?
 Here are 8 of the top use cases for how a retailer can put their DMP to work from day 1.

 One of the most powerful ways a DMP can help retailers is offering the ability to slice and dice your customers into niche segments.
+Knowing information such as the age, gender, spending history, interests, income, wants and needs of your customers helps you in countless ways, and one is accurate segmentation.
 By separating out the high spenders from the trendy hipsters, you have the ability to target your messaging, creative, and product offering that each group sees when they visit your digital properties.
 Here are just a few of the segments a retailer might consider targeting:

 Segmentation can also be helpful for repressing certain audiences from a campaign, meaning you exclude this particular group from seeing your ad.
 For a large company such as Macy’s with thousands of employees around the world, excluding your own employees from your campaign improves the efficiency of your ad spend by only targeting prospective buyers.

 Because a DMP is used to collect & organize data from any source into one platform, retailers have the ability to combine offline data, POS, CRM, loyalty or rewards programs, newsletter signups, mobile, social, search and any other source of data.
 By merging disparate data sources, retailers can have access to big-picture insights across all channels, platforms and campaigns.
 Want to learn more about your customers?
 Layer in additional 3rd-party data points to enrich what you know about your customers.

 Here are some helpful data points you will want to combine in your DMP for a complete understanding of your customers: